The Light (newspaper): Far-right links

-Distribution
+Distribution and criticism

 The paper is purchased via private Facebook groups and Twitter contacts and then distributed by volunteers who are instructed to airdrop copies through letterboxes or abandon the paper in public spaces.

-Its distributers have been criticised for deliberately targeting teenagers and children.
+Local leaders have accused the publication of "inflaming division and harassment with false and misleading claims about vaccines, the financial system and climate change".
+Its distributors have also been criticised for deliberately targeting and threatening councillors, teenagers and children.

 After copies of the paper were distributed in Stroud, residents protested against the paper, stating: "...we are alarmed by The Light's use of the pandemic to push support for antisemitism, Holocaust denial and racist hate speech - as well as for denial of climate change, NHS-bashing, and other reactionary views."

 Siobhan Baillie, the MP for Stroud, called anti-vaccine misinformation "dangerous, damaging and disrespectful" and later raised concerns in Parliament, stating: "Will the secretary of state assist me in to reassure Stroud about the vaccines and encourage people not to share Covid information from unofficial sources to stop this dangerous, damaging and disrespectful behaviour."

-Simon Fell, the MP for Furness, said of the paper: "This is a 'paper' set up by a conspiracy theorist who makes a pretty penny from selling t-shirts about global conspiracies.
+Simon Fell, the MP for Barrow and Furness, said of the paper: "This is a 'paper' set up by a conspiracy theorist who makes a pretty penny from selling t-shirts about global conspiracies.
 The only advice I can give people is to wash their hands after popping it in the recycling bin.
 Last time I looked there was no shortage of toilet roll anymore and people had stopped stockpiling.
 Consequently I can't imagine the demand for this will be high."

-Neil O'Brien, MP for Market Harborough has also criticised the paper.
+Neil O'Brien, MP for Harborough has also criticised the paper.
 After being distributed in Barrow-in-Furness, Cumbria's Director of Public Health levied a similar criticism against its contents.